lawrencenull/magic-crop/README.md

 ### Input Files

-Drag and drop images from your machine onto the page.
+Drag and drop your image from your machine onto the page.
+Magic Crop supports batch cropping multiple images, so go ahead and drag multiple images in, and save tons of time!

 ![Drag and drop region](demo_and_images/drag_drop_region.JPG)